 On December 7th, 1941, Japan attacked Pearl Harbor, officially drawing the United States into World War II.
 Luckily the bombing of Pearl Harbor was not a knockout blow and the US was able to recover relatively quickly.
-Payback and revenge was on the minds of many Americans when it came time to return the favor in the bombing of Japan.
+Payback and revenge was on the minds of many Americans when it came time to return the favor in the firebombing of Japan.

 Unfortunately for the US the Japanese main islands were largely out of reach upon their entry into the war.
 Japan’s military might had extended their territory far out into the Pacific and given the limited range of US bombers at the time, Japan’s homeland was relatively safe.

 The first bombing of Japan came in 1942 with the daring Doolittle raid.
-16 modified bombers were launched from the deck of the carrier USS Hornet and went on to strike the city of Tokyo.
+16 modified bombers launched from the deck of the carrier USS Hornet and went on to strike the city of Tokyo.
 The bombing itself caused minor damage and casualties, though it raised American morale and struck a psychological blow to the Japanese.
 All 16 bombers were lost in the raid, which is why a similar raid was not repeated.

 As the war in the Pacific progressed, the US strategy of island hopping slowly brought them closer and closer to the main Japanese islands.
 Soon, the cities of Japan would be in range for a new type of bomber: the B29 Superfortress.